-Many travelers organize their visit of Arashiyama around Togetsukyo bridge, and to its south with Iwatayama (the monkey mountain) or north into the shopping area and the bamboo forest.
-Going back further in Sagano in just half an hour walk, you finally arrive in less touristy areas that hide the superb Adashino Nenbutsuji temple.
+Many travelers organize their visit of Arashiyama around Togetsukyo Bridge, and to its south with Iwatayama (the monkey 🐒 mountain) or north into the shopping area and the Bamboo Grove.
+Going up further in Sagano in just half an hour walk, you finally arrive in less touristy areas that hide the superb Adashino Nenbutsuji temple.

 If Kyoto and its surroundings have hundreds of temples and shrines to offer, the Nenbutsu-ji has a small special feature: its 8,000 Buddhist statues, each arranged as a representation of the dead, since the Japanese Antiquity.

 The story of Adashino Nenbutsu-ji began in 811, when Kukai (Kobo Daishi, 774 – 835) buried on the grounds that would be its future location 1,000 bodies abandoned to the elements and built as many stone Buddha.
 Archaeological studies in the end of the 19th century proved that the place was indeed used as a graveyard at least since the Heian period (794 – 1185).